Eastern European PPC services

 Channel-level strategy.
 Full audit of the existing account in the first 5-10 days, followed by a restructuring plan with timeline and prioritisation.
 Not a dashboard, but a document linking each proposed change to a commercial hypothesis.

 Execution on Google Ads and Meta Ads.
-Campaign build or restructure, writing 20-30 source assets per major campaign, configuring Smart Bidding, AI Max for Search and Advantage+ Creative.
+Campaign build or restructure, writing dozens of source assets per major campaign, configuring Smart Bidding, AI Max for Search and Advantage+ Creative.
 For e-commerce, Google Shopping feed optimisation.

 Continuous optimisation on tested hypotheses.
-At least 10% of budget kept on structured tests, with conclusions documented in the account log.
+Part of the budget kept on structured tests, with conclusions documented in the account log.
 Weekly decisions, not monthly.

 Monthly reporting with commercial interpretation.
 Not Google Ads screenshots, but a report linking platform activity to business revenue and cost.
 Return on ad spend shown alongside per-sale margin, customer acquisition cost alongside projected customer lifetime value.